-Pioneering research has been part of the Nordoff Robbins heritage from the beginning.
-It was established by our founders Paul Nordoff and Clive Robbins over fifty years ago as an integral aspect of their work.
+Research has been part of the Nordoff Robbins heritage since founders Paul Nordoff and Clive Robbins began their pioneering work over fifty years ago.
+Research was established as a necessary and integral aspect of their work.

-We need research activity and evidence in order to:
+Nordoff Robbins research activity and research evidence exists in order to:

 - maintain the high quality of the services we provide

 - provide demonstrable evidence of the benefits of our work for individuals, organisations, funders and employers

 - help us train the practitioners of the future